Svetasv logo

 The Judahites are troubled and confused, as they do not have good spiritual leaders.
 Their wicked leaders - the Pharisees, mediums and their kind - will be punished and purged during the Jewish-Roman War for leading the Judahites astray and against Christ (see also Isaiah 3:13-15, Matt.
 23).

-Chapter 10 4 From Judah will come the cornerstone, from him the tent peg, from him the battle bow, from him every ruler.
+Chapter 10 4 From Judah will come the cornerstone, from him the peg, from him the battle bow, from him every ruler.
 5a Together they will be like warriors in battle trampling their enemy into the mud of the streets.

-Chiasmus 2: Zechariah's prophetic actions: From Christ's mission (26-30AD) to the Destruction of Jerusalem in 70AD
+Chiasmus 2: Zechariah's prophetic actions: From Christ's mission (26-30AD) to the Destruction of Jerusalem in 70AD (11:4-17)

-A1 11:4-7a The Good Shepherd; Wicked Judahites are slaughtered (26AD-70AD)
+A1 11:4-7a The Good Shepherd saves the righteous Judahites from slaughter (26AD-70AD)

 C1 11:8-9 Christ dies on the cross (30AD)

-X 11:10-11 The staffs: The Favor staff is broken (70AD)
+X 11:10-11 The Favor staff is broken (70AD)

 C2 11:12-13 Christ dies on the cross (30AD)

-B2 11:14 The staffs: The Union staff is broken (70AD)
+B2 11:14 The Union staff is broken (70AD)

-Subunit A1: The Good Shepherd; Wicked Judahites are slaughtered (26AD-70AD) (11:4-7a)
+Subunit A1: The Good Shepherd saves the righteous Judahites from slaughter (26AD-70AD) (11:4-7a)

 Chapter 11 4 This is what the Lord my God says: “Shepherd the flock marked for slaughter.